Which of the following statements are always true?

 As a final method of classification, we have optical activity, denoted with lowercase d and l (or + and –), which stands for dextrorotatory versus levorotatory for clockwise and counterclockwise rotation of plane polarized light.
 This property is determined experimentally and cannot be predicted on hand of the structure alone.

-If you’re looking for more info about amino acids, check out these other posts:
+If you’re looking for more info about amino acids, our other MCAT content posts can teach you how:

-– This post is about classifying amino acids based on the properties of their side chains (acidic, basic, polar, nonpolar, etc.)
+– to classify amino acids based on the properties of their side chains (acidic, basic, polar, nonpolar, etc.)

-– This post covers the formation and hydrolysis of peptide bonds, which join together amino acids to form peptides and proteins
+– peptide bonds join together amino acids to form peptides and proteins